MinecraftHopper/MinecraftHopper/_help/pixel-format-not-accelerated/index.markdown

 #### macOS
 Most Apple computers come with built-in drivers and a graphics card that cannot be changed.
 For these reasons, there is no need to manually update your graphics drivers.

-Instead, you should make sure that your computer is up-to-date using the "Software Update" pane in System Preferences
+Instead, you should make sure that your computer is up-to-date using the "Software Update" pane in System Preferences.